KONESH /kɒn(ə)ʃ/ (speak: Konesh): act, activism in Farsi

 Currently student of Visual Arts in Paris VIII University, Raha works across the different mediums of drawing, printing, photography and performance.
 She is based in Tehran and Paris, and her current research focusses on influence of power structures on the relationship between body and space.

-Raha run our social media since December 2018 until May 2020, she was also the designer of our print collection of SCALE.
+Raha ran our social media since December 2018 until May 2020, she was also the designer of our print collection of SCALE.

 Dr. Orkideh Behrouzan

-Orkideh was our guest editor on TRACE issue.
+Orkideh was the guest editor on TRACE issue.

 Louise Rondel